Pomeranian Philharmonic: Collections

 The Piano Collection of the Pomeranian Philharmonic comprises 54 instruments.
-These are historical instruments, mainly from the 19th century: pianos, clavichords, player pianos and harmonichords coming from Paris, Berlin, Leipzig, St. Petersburg, London, Vienna, Cologne, Riga, Stuttgart, Warsaw, Krakow, Gdańsk, Wrocław, Kalisz and Bydgoszcz.
+These are historical instruments, mainly from the 19th century: pianos, clavichords, player pianos and harmonichords coming from Paris, Berlin, Leipzig, Saint Petersburg, London, Vienna, Cologne, Riga, Stuttgart, Warsaw, Kraków, Gdańsk, Wrocław, Kalisz and Bydgoszcz.
 Purchases of these instruments began in 1970, under the direction of Andrzej Szwalbe.
 The first instrument was apiano winger, from Kaliningrad firm "Gebauhr" (ca 1875).
 The oldest exhibit is a table piano for children, produced by Vienna company "Nurnberg Amberberga" (ca 1800).
 One of the instrument of 1890 has been donated by composer Zygmunt Noskowski.
 Other exhibits worth mentioning are: a Parisian harmonichord, an English player piano, table pianos playing a record of Janczarski (drums and bells), pianos from Bydgoszcz factory "Bruno Sommerfeld" located from 1905 to 1945 in Dworcowa Street.
 In 1985, pianos were moved to Ostromecko Palace, but due to renovation, they were stored in warehouses.
 In 1999 a concept exhibition have been realized in the musical instruments museum in Bydgoszcz.

 The collection in Ostromecko Palace is now reopened as "The Andrzej Szwalbe Collection".

 The Harpsichord Collection has been established in 1976, by director Andrzej Szwalbe who was inspired by the activity of the band "Capella Bydgostiensis" specialized in playing on Early music instruments.
-In the 1970s, four harpsichords, replicas of 16th-18th centuries French and Flemish historical instruments, were brought from United States.
+In the 1970s, four harpsichords, replicas of 16th-18th centuries French and Flemish historical instruments, were brought from the United States.
 In the 1980s harpsichordists from across Poland played on these instruments, documenting their recording with the Polskie Radio.
 Later on, Bydgoszcz collection ushered in a new era for the executive practice of harpsichord in Poland.